 STATE LEGISLATION (YEAR INTRODUCED) ENTITY PREPARING RACIAL AND ETHNIC IMPACT STATEMENTS Colorado HB19-1184 (2019) Legislative council staff Connecticut S.B.
-No. 256 (2018) Office of Legislative Research and Office of Fiscal Analysis lowa HF 2393 (2008) Legislative Services Agency, in cooperation with the Division of Criminal and Juvenile Justice Planning of the Department of Human Rights Maine LD 2 (2021) Commissioner or Director of a state agency or the Commissioner or Director's designee Maryland Pilot Program (2021) Department of Legislative Services in partnership with Bowie State University and the University of Baltimore Schaefer Center for Public Policy New Jersey S677 (2016) Office of Legislative Services (using data made available by state agencies) prepares racial and ethnic impact statements for proposed legislation and legislative amendments.
+No. 256 (2018) Office of Legislative Research and Office of Fiscal Analysis lowa HF 2393 (2008) Legislative Services Agency, in cooperation with the Division of Criminal and Juvenile Justice Planning of the Department of Human Rights Maine LD 2 (2021) Pilot Program (2021) Commissioner or Director of a state agency or the Commissioner or Director's designee Maryland 1 Pilot Program (2021) Department of Legislative Services in partnership with Bowie State University and the University of Baltimore Schaefer Center for Public Policy New Jersey S677 (2016) Office of Legislative Services (using data made available by state agencies) prepares racial and ethnic impact statements for proposed legislation and legislative amendments.
 State agencies prepare impact statements for proposed rule-making.
-Oregon SB 463 (2013) Oregon Criminal Justice Commission (Nine members - seven appointed by Governor, two appointed by President of Senate and Speaker of the House) Virginia HB 1990 (2021) Joint Legislative Audit and Review Commission
+Oregon SB 463 (2013) Oregon Criminal Justice Commission (Nine members - seven appointed by Governor, two appointed by President of Senate and Speaker of the House) HB 2993 (2021) State agencies are required to include in their notices of rulemaking a statement identifying how adoption of the rule will affect racial equity in the State.
+Virginia HB 1990 (2021) Joint Legislative Audit and Review Commission